 A Worthy Man is not the kind of film you’d expect it to be.
 It’s the story of a depressed middle-aged man who is desperately looking for a way to express himself, but it’s also a depiction of the world through the eyes of an incredibly sympathetic, relatable leading character.
 Baker by night and family man by day, Erik (Troels Lyby) is a husband and a father who is struggling to connect with anyone, so much so that the only outlet for his emotions has become a late-night radio show.
 As he works all night alone in his bakery, rehearsing jokes and trying to be chosen as the show’s “Joker of the Week”, he becomes even more alienated from his family.
 Yet, Troels Lyby’s ability to convey emotions make it surprisinlgy easy for us to see the world through Erik’s eyes, and the result is an insightful, complex, all-too-relevant drama that is as delicate as it is absolutely heart-wrenching.

-We spoke with Kristian Håskjold on his impressive, compelling short: here’s what he told us on how the project came to life and how the team behind A Worthy Man was able to make a film about “a depressed middle-aged man” interesting to watch.
+We spoke with director Kristian Håskjold for an interview about his impressive, compelling short film: here’s what he told us on how the project came to life and how the team behind A Worthy Man was able to make a film about “a depressed middle-aged man” interesting to watch.

 A Worthy Man: learning how to express emotions